Introduction

 Our tree structure will then just be composed of an arena and the root index, with each node holding the indices to its children instead of references.
 In this way, we’ve made each node randomly accessible through the arena allocator, thus making each borrow of a node independent of another.

-The simplest arena allocator is just a Vec.
+The simplest arena allocator is just a Vec

 Tree Node

-We’ll alias the usize type as our TreeIndex, just to make usage of the index visually distinct from other types.
+, just to make usage of the index visually distinct from other types.

 1pub type TreeIndex = usize;